 the other end of the pencil

 Rob Eastman-Mullins was born in Florida to a truck driver-come-teacher and a real estate agent.
-Shortly thereafter, he began a life of moving around the country, living in North Carolina (4 times), Hawai'i, Missouri, Florida again (4 times), Virginia, and Michigan before settling his home and studio in Winston-Salem, North Carolina.
+Shortly thereafter, he began a life of moving around the country, living in North Carolina (four times), Hawai'i, Missouri, Florida again (four times), Virginia, and Michigan before settling his home and studio in Winston-Salem, North Carolina.
 In addition to designing for the theatre he enjoys riding motorcycles, playing darts, buying and wearing shirts that are actually interesting, and traveling with his family.